 - Legitimate interests: This is a term in data protection law that allows us to process your Personal Information if we have a fair reason to use your data, and only if we do so in ways which do not hurt your interests and rights.
 We sometimes require your data to pursue our legitimate interests in running our business, including fraud prevention, improving our Sites and Services, quality assurance, and marketing purposes, as long as our use of your data does not materially impact your rights, freedom or interests.
 This allows us to improve and develop the quality of our Services and the online experience we offer all our customers.

-We may share your information with certain trusted third-party services to help us provide, improve, promote, or protect our services.
+Civitas does not sell or rent any of your personal information, and we will never share your personal information publicly without your consent.
+However, we may share your information with certain trusted third-party services to help us provide, improve, promote, or protect our services.
 For example, we may store your data on a third-party data storage service to support delivery of our services.
-Whenever we share data with third-party services, we require that they use your information only for the purposes we’ve authorized, and that they protect your personal information at least to the same standards we do.
-We may also share your information, including derived data, with your educational institution to provide and improve our Services.
+We may also share your data with third-parties to provide services such as processing your payment transactions, improving our Services, or to provide other services.
+Whenever we share data with such third-party services, we require that they use your information only for the purposes we’ve authorized, and that they protect your personal information at least to the same standards we do.
+We also reserve the right to disclose personal information when it is reasonably necessary to conduct our business, to protect our legal rights and property, and to comply with the law or law enforcement.
 Otherwise, your personal information is never shared with any individual or other organization in a way that is inconsistent with this Policy.

 Civitas retains personal information as long as is necessary for the purposes set out above.
 This is a case by case determination that depends on things like the nature of the data, why it is collected, why it is processed, and relevant legal or operation retention needs.
 For example, we may retain your data to effectively provide you the Services, as well as to improve our historical and statistical analytics.
 We may also be legally required to hold some types of information to fulfil our statutory obligations.
 We review our retention periods for personal information on a regular basis.
 When no longer required for any of the purposes set out in this Policy, we will destroy, erase, or anonymize your information.
 Legal requirements may also necessitate our retaining some or all of the personal information we hold for a period of time that is longer than we might otherwise hold it, including to resolve disputes, enforce our agreements, or to protect our legal rights.